La Liga: 2020s: present

 The 2020–21 season started on 12 September, and was won by Atlético Madrid, with Real Madrid as runners-up.
 In August 2021, La Liga clubs approved a €2.7 billion deal to sell 10% of the league to CVC Capital Partners.
 The 2021–22 season was won by Real Madrid with four games to spare, while the 2022–23 season was won by Barcelona with four games to spare.

 In 2023, La Liga rebranded itself with a new logo and new sponsor.
 EA (Electronic Arts) replaced the Spanish financial services giant Santander that was the title sponsor of the league for seven years.
 LaLiga EA Sports and LaLiga Hypermotion are the names of the Primera and Segunda Divisions, starting in the 2023–24 season and for the following four seasons.
+Same year, LaLiga introduced a sonic identity, deployed across broadcasts and stadiums as part of its global brand refresh.
+The 2023-24 season was won by Real Madrid with four games to spare.

 Following the flash floods disaster that hit Spain at the end of October, claiming the lives of over 200 people, the Spanish league postponed all matches scheduled to be played in the Valencian region on Thursday.
 The games played after the floods opened in a moment of silence.

 In December 2024, La Liga obtained a court order that allowed them to compel internet service providers to block access to IP addresses belonging to Cloudflare within Spain in an effort to block piracy sites that were using Cloudflare's services.
 In February 2025, the order was implemented, causing access issues to websites and services unrelated to the piracy concerns within Spain.
 Several football teams such as Valencia and Girona, as well as the streaming platform Movistar Plus+ were affected by the blocks.
 Cloudflare and cybersecurity group RootedCON filed separate legal actions thereafter to overturn the order, but the Commercial Court No. 6 of Barcelona dismissed the challenges in March, "stating that no evidence was presented to show that blocking caused any damage."
 Software developers created tools in response to the blocks to ensure the legitimate websites and services could still be accessed during the period when the IP addresses of piracy websites are being blocked in Spain.

 Clubs

-20 teams contest the league in its current season, including the top 17 sides from the 2024–25 season and three promoted from the 2024–25 Segunda División.
-Levante and Elche were promoted directly, and Oviedo won the promotion play-off.
+20 teams contest the league in its current season, including the top 17 sides from the 2025–26 season and three promoted from the 2025–26 Segunda División.
+Racing Santander and Deportivo A Coruña were promoted directly, and Málaga won the promotion play-off.